-On March 10, 2022, the Company and Perceptive entered into a third amendment to the Perceptive Credit Agreement, as amended (the "Third Amendment").
-The Third Amendment waived the Company's obligations to (1) comply with certain financial covenants relating to minimum revenue requirements through September 30, 2022, conditioned upon the satisfaction of certain conditions, including the Company raising additional capital and prepaying a portion of its outstanding debt by April 30, 2022 and (2) file financial statements along with its Annual Report on Form 10-K for the fiscal year ended December 31, 2021 that are not subject to any "going concern" qualification.
+On March 21, 2023, the Company and Perceptive entered into the Sixth Amendment.
+The Sixth Amendment waived the Company's obligations to (1) comply with certain financial covenants relating to minimum revenue requirements and minimum liquidity through June 30, 2023, and (2) file financial statements along with its Annual Report on Form 10-K for the fiscal year ended December 31, 2022 that are not subject to any "going concern" qualification.
+In connection with the Sixth Amendment to the Perceptive Agreement, we amended and restated the Perceptive Warrants to reset the strike price of the Perceptive Warrants.